 1. For each strain/cultivar you wish to test, sterilize a pair of scissors by soaking in 10% bleach solution for 10 minutes and wipe dry with fresh paper towel (this is to ensure there is no contamination between samples).

-2. Take the document included in the Genie Lab kit and write down the name of the strain/cultivar you are testing next to the barcode (do this for each strain/cultivar you are testing).
+2. While the scissors are sterilizing, take the document included in the Genie Lab kit and write down the name of the strain/variety you are testing next to the barcode.
+Do this twice, one for your records and one to mail back with the kit (do this for each strain/variety you are testing).

-3. Put on a fresh pair of disposable gloves (for each strain/cultivar) and remove a mature leaf from the lower branches of the plant and place on clean paper towel.
+3. Put on a fresh pair of disposable gloves (for each strain/variety) and remove a 1-cm root and 1-cm stem/leaf sample from the plant and place on clean paper towel.

-4. Using the sterilized scissors, cut a sample approximately the size of a nickel or quarter from the leaf blade just above the petiole (Figure 1; Figure 2A).
+4. Using the sterilized scissors, cut a petiole sample from the stem/leaf approximately 1-2 centimeters long (Figure 1; Figure 2A).

-6. Open the barcoded Sample Tube from the Genie Lab kit, and add the chopped sample and close the tube tightly..
+6. Open the barcoded Sample Tube from the Genie Lab kit and add the combined root and petiole samples and close the tube tightly, thereby inactivating the sample.